 Under our justice system, you have the right to hold the responsible party liable for your injuries.
 And despite recent publicity and stories about high insurance costs for doctors, less than one percent of medical malpractice insurance premiums are used to pay claims.

 If you have suffered an injury during the course of medical care, it is not necessary to have financial resources to obtain high quality legal representation.
-Schochor, Federico and Staton represents each client on a contingency basis and does not require retainers or fees in advance of a trial or settlement of the case.
+Schochor, Staton, Goldberg and Cardea, P.A. represents each client on a contingency basis and does not require retainers or fees in advance of a trial or settlement of the case.
 Our firm has the financial resources to investigate meritorious cases and prepare each one for trial.
 You are not responsible for fees and expenses unless a recovery or verdict is made on your behalf.

 Yes, a general practice lawyer can represent clients in a medical malpractice case.
 However, these cases are highly complex and lawyers with significant experience in this area have developed a base of knowledge and experience required to ensure the best representation and results possible.

-Schochor, Federico and Staton has been representing clients in medical malpractice cases for more than 25 years.
+Schochor, Staton, Goldberg and Cardea, P.A. has been representing clients in medical malpractice cases for more than 38 years.
 We obtain the assistance of top medical experts across the country and constantly stay abreast of issues pertaining to medical care and medical legal law in the course of our daily work lives.

-That is why general practice lawyers frequently refer medical malpractice cases to Schochor, Federico and Staton with a high degree of confidence that their clients will receive quality representation.
+That is why general practice lawyers frequently refer medical malpractice cases to Schochor, Staton, Goldberg and Cardea, P.A. with a high degree of confidence that their clients will receive quality representation.

 No, we will be with you every step of the way.
 Actually, the only thing you will need to do of significance is give a deposition.
 Only if the case goes to trial (a 10% chance) will you need to testify in court.